aquipa/public-cordova-plugin-browsertab/CONTRIBUTING-SCG.md

 From Android Studio you can run and debug, just like like any standard Android project.

+### Notes

+- tests reside in the [/tests](/tests) folder.
+More details can be found at https://github.com/apache/cordova-plugin-test-framework#readme

 ## About `cordova-paramedic`

 [cordova-paramedic](https://github.com/apache/cordova-paramedic) is a tool to automate execution of Cordova plugins tests (via [cordova-plugin-test-framework](https://github.com/apache/cordova-plugin-test-framework)).